 Our third estimate of replication is an estimate of the proportion of results that are truly associated, relying on the fact that with no true effect on the phenotype the distribution of their P-values should be uniform on the interval (0,0.95).
 Figure 1 is a histogram of the replication P-values from the OX data set.
 If there were no true associations, the distribution would be flat, as appears to be the case with P-values > 0.5, but appears not to be true of P-values less than 0.5.

 Using a Fisher exact test, we examined the deviation of failed-replication P-values (P > 0.05) from a null distribution.
-We binned the P-values in 11 groups, from a FDR <0.01 up to <0.5.
+We binned the P-values into 11 groups, from a discovery FDR <0.01 up to <0.5.
 If there were no signal from true positives, then adding in additional P-values would increasingly dilute the signal seen in the group from FDR < 0.05.
 Figure 2 shows that this is not the case.
 The significance of the Fisher exact test continues to increase as P-values from increasingly liberal FDR thresholds are added.
 This indicates that even at much lower FDR levels than typically reported there remains some true associations.

 We estimated the overall proportion of true p values using Storey and Tibsharani’s method {Storey, 2003 #42249}.
 Assuming that P-values are well calibrated, then the proportion of true findings can be estimated from the point at which the distribution of P-values shown in figure 1 becomes uniform.
 Beyond that point, the results are consistent with the null hypothesis of no effect.
 We estimated π1 at different degrees of FDR for OX, UC and the divided OX sample, and give the results in table 2.
 Table 2 shows the proportion of true findings.
 For the 5% FDR between 70 and 80% of findings can be replicated.
 Table 2 also shows considerable variation in the π1 estimates, due to the relatively small numbers of P-values.
 Table 2 therefore also shows π1 for P-values from all studies, which shows a more consistent relationship to FDR than the individual study results.
 These analyses indicate that the proportion of true findings is likely larger than suggested by our first two measures of replication.